Arkthos/The-Escalation-Protocol/README.md

 Messy.
 Honest.
 Fast.
 Human.
 This is my initiative.
 My protest.
 My contribution.

-So I built this place.
+Long story short I built this place.
 To fight that decay.
 To make knowledge **accessible**, **findable**, **actionable**, and **human** again.